rpoitras/sample-app/README.md

 ## Troubles with Hot Module Replacement

+This is only a problem when using `react-router 3.0.2` in the master branch.
+Version 4.0.0 works fine, react-router-4 branch.
 Make changes to some JSX while webpack dev-server is running.
 Changes are detected.
 App recompiles.
 Browser does not update.
 Changes are reflected if the browser is refreshed.

 Console log: